-The epic, unlikely love story between Queen Elizabeth and Prince Philip
+The epic, unlikely love story between Queen Elizabeth II and Prince Philip

 Also, they were cousins — distant, but still cousins.

-But when they strolled out of Westminster Abbey in 1947 as husband and wife, Princess Elizabeth and Prince Philip, who died Friday at 99, embarked on a love story for the ages.
+But when they strolled out of Westminster Abbey in 1947 as husband and wife, Princess Elizabeth II and Prince Philip, who died Friday at 99, embarked on a love story for the ages.

-Married 74 years, their royal matrimony weathered her unexpectedly early ascension to Queen, after which his Royal Navy career took a backseat to her duties as head of state — her weekly audiences with prime ministers, the gilded life of the Sovereign.
+Married for nearly 74 years, their royal matrimony weathered her unexpectedly early ascension to queen, after which his Royal Navy career took a back seat to her duties as head of state — her weekly audiences with prime ministers, the gilded life of the Sovereign.

-Though the popular Netflix show “The Crown,” portrayed Prince Philip as unhappy in those early days, the truth is that “Prince Philip took on the unlikely role of champion to his wife and became both mother and father to their children, allowing the Queen to deal with the requirements of her position,” according to royal biographer Ingrid Seward’s 2018 book on their marriage.
+Though the popular Netflix show “The Crown,” portrayed Prince Philip as unhappy in those early days, the truth is that “Prince Philip took on the unlikely role of champion to his wife and became both mother and father to their children, allowing the queen to deal with the requirements of her position,” according to royal biographer Ingrid Seward’s 2018 book on their marriage.

 “Even after seven decades,” Seward wrote, “the Queen’s face lights up when Philip enters a room.”